-Component

-Applicable conditions and payment timeline

-Fixed remuneration

-- > Not subject to any conditions - > Paid on a quarterly basis to the CEO and to the Chair and on a monthly basis to the GM and to the ESR
+Component Applicable conditions and payment timeline Proportional weight 1 Fixed remuneration Not subject to any conditions Paid on a quarterly basis to the CEO and to the Chair and on a monthly basis to the GM and to the ESR Chair: 100% CEO/GM: 19% ESR: 35% Short-term variable remuneration (MBO) Objectives for the CEO/GM: Ordinary consolidated net income (35%) Group Opex (20%) Funds from operations/Consolidated net financial debt (15%) System Average Interruption Duration Index - SAIDI (15%) Safety in the workplace (15%) Objectives for the ESR: Individual targets connected to the business and differentiated for each ESR, based on the tasks and the responsibilities assigned CEO/GM: 28% ESR: 23%

-PROPORTIONAL WEIGHT(1)

-Chair 100%

-CEO/GM 19%

-ESR 35%

-Short-term variable remuneration (MBO)

-Objectives for the CEO/GM:

-- Ordinary consolidated net income (35%)

-- Group Opex (20%)

-- Funds from operations/Consolidated net financial debt (15%)

-- System Average Interruption Duration Index SAIDI (15%)

-- Safety in the workplace (15%)

-Objectives for the ESR:

-- Individual targets connected to the business and differentiated for each ESR, based on the tasks and the responsibilities assigned - Paid in the financial year in which the level of achievement of annual objectives is verified - Clawback right of the Company concerning the amounts paid on the basis of data which are subsequently proved to be manifestly misstated ("clawback")

-PROPORTIONAL WEIGHT(1)

-Long-term variable remuneration (LTI)

-Performance objectives:

-- average TSR (Total shareholders return) of Enel vs. average TSR of EUROSTOXX Utilities Index EMU (50%) - ROACE (Return on average capital employed) (25%) - Renewable sources net consolidated installed capacity/Total net consolidated installed capacity (10%) - GHG Scope 1 grams emissions per kWh equivalent produced by Enel Group (10%) - Percentage of women in management succession plans (5%) - > 100% of the base amount for the CEO/GM and 50% of the base amount for the other beneficiaries of the Plan is assigned in Enel shares to award free of charge subject and proportionally to the achievement of the performance objectives, to the extent and timings set forth below. - > The difference between the incentive determined in the final assessment of the Plan which can reach up to 280% of the base amount for the CEO/GM and 180% of the base amount for the other beneficiaries - and the proportion of incentive (indicated in the point above) distributed in Enel shares is disbursed in cash, subject and proportionally to the achievement of the performance objectives, to the extent and timings set forth below. - > The incentive for both the share-based and the monetary component is disbursed, subject and proportionally to the achievement of the performance objectives, (i) by 30% in the first financial year following the end of the three-year performance period, and (ii) by 70% in the second financial year following the end of the three-year performance period ("deferred payment"). - > Clawback right of the Company concerning the amounts paid (or right to withhold deferred sums) on the basis of data which are subsequently proved to be manifestly misstated ("clawback" and "malus").
+Paid in the financial year in which the level of achievement of annual objectives is verifiedClawback right of the Company concerning the amounts paid on the basis of data which are subsequently proved to be manifestly misstated ("clawback") Long-term variable remuneration (LTI) Performance objectives: average TSR (Total shareholders return) of Enel vs. average TSR of EUROSTOXX Utilities Index - EMU (50%) ROACE (Return on average capital employed) (25%) Renewable sources net consolidated installed capacity / Total net consolidated installed capacity (10%) GHG Scope 1 grams emissions per kWh equivalent produced by Enel Group (10%) Percentage of women in management succession plans (5%) 100% of the base amount for the CEO/GM and 50% of the base amount for the other beneficiaries of the Plan is assigned in Enel shares, to award free of charge, subject and proportionally to the achievement of the performance objectives, to the extent and timings set forth below.
+CEO/GM: 53% ESR: 42% • The difference between the incentive determined in the final assessment of the Plan - which can reach up to 280% of the base amount for the CEO/GM and 180% of the base amount for the other beneficiaries - and the proportion of incentive (indicated in the point above) distributed in Enel shares is disbursed in cash, subject and proportionally to the achievement of the performance objectives, to the extent and timings set forth below. • The incentive - for both the share-based and the monetary component - is disbursed, subject and proportionally to the achievement of the performance objectives, (i) by 30% in the first financial year following the end of the three-year performance period, and (ii) by 70% in the second financial year following the end of the three-year performance period ("deferred payment") Clawback right of the Company concerning the amounts paid (or right to withhold deferred sums) on the basis of data which are subsequently proved to be manifestly misstated ("clawback" and "malus") Other compensations CEO/GM: Severance indemnity equal to 2 years fixed compensation; such indemnity replaces and derogates the treatments due pursuant to the laws and the national collective bargaining agreement ("CCNL") The Board of Directors is not entitled to grant discretional bonuses ESR: In the event of termination of the employment relationship, the conditions provided under the relevant collective contracts apply, without prejudice to previous individual agreements still in force as of the date of this report, according to paragraph 2.7.5 of this report.